Tokigin/php-router/README.md

 └── Setting.php/
 ```

 `Cannel` looks for `.php` or `.html` files in the `Pages/` directory.
 Each page is exposed as a route based on its file name.
-To use `.html` files, switch extention in Setting.php.
+To use `.html` files, switch extension in Setting.php.

 > [!NOTE]
 > Currently Auto Router can only route files in `Pages/` directory.
 It will not recognize the sub folders in `Pages/` directory.
 If you want to use sub folders in `Pages/` directory, switch to manual router in `Setting.php`.

-There's nothing special about `Components/`, it is just for sake of clear project structure.
+There's nothing special about `Sections/`, it is just for sake of clear project structure.
 You can delete the folder or create one as you like.

 `Layout/` is for header, footer and 404 pages.